List of bus routes in the Bronx

 The Metropolitan Transportation Authority (MTA) operates a number of bus routes in the Bronx, New York, United States.
 Many of them are the direct descendants of streetcar lines (see list of streetcar lines in the Bronx).
-All local buses are operated by the New York City Transit Authority, except for the Bx23, which is operated by the MTA Bus Company.
+All local buses are operated by the Manhattan and Bronx Surface Transit Operating Authority, except for the Bx23, which is operated by the MTA Bus Company.

-Eight Metro-North Railroad feeder routes are operated by Logan Bus Company to and from the Riverdale and Spuyten Duyvil stations, under contract with the brand name of Hudson Rail Link.
-See Hudson Rail Link for more details.
+Eight Metro-North Railroad feeder routes are operated by Consolidated Bus Transit to and from the Riverdale and Spuyten Duyvil stations, under contract with the brand name of Hudson Rail Link.

 List of routes

 This table gives details for the routes prefixed with "Bx" - in other words, those considered to run primarily in the Bronx by the MTA.
 For details on routes with other prefixes, see the following articles: